 '''

-RTEMS_SUCCESSFUL - buffer obtained successfully RTEMS_INVALID_ID - invalid partition id RTEMS_UNSATISFIED - all buffers are allocated
+RTEMS_SUCCESSFUL - buffer obtained successfully RTEMS_INVALID_ADDRESS - buffer is NULL RTEMS_INVALID_ID - invalid partition id RTEMS_UNSATISFIED - all buffers are allocated

 '''

 This directive allows a buffer to be obtained from the partition specified in id.
 The address of the allocated buffer is returned in buffer.